2013 Superettan

-The 2013 Superettan, part of the 2013 Swedish football season, was the 13th season of Sweden's second-tier football league in its current format.
+The 2013 Superettan, part of the 2013 Swedish football season, was the 14th season of Sweden's second-tier football league in its current format.
 The 2013 fixtures were released on 18 December 2012.
 The season started on 6 April 2013 and ended on 2 November 2013.

 Falkenbergs FF won Superettan this season, their first title and were thus promoted to Allsvenskan for the first time along with runners-up Örebro SK who returned to the top flight after one years absence.
 GIF Sundsvall advanced to the promotion play-offs but failed to win against Halmstads BK.

 A total of 16 teams contested the league; 11 returning from the 2012 season, three that were relegated from Allsvenskan and three that were promoted from Division 1.

 Teams

 A total of 16 teams contested the league, 11 returning from the 2012 season, three relegated from the 2012 Allsvenskan and two promoted from the 2012 Division 1.
 The top two teams qualified directly for promotion to Allsvenskan, the third had to play a play-off against the fourteenth team from Allsvenskan to decide who would play in Allsvenskan 2014.
 The bottom two teams qualified directly for relegation to Division 1, the thirteenth and the fourteenth had to play a play-off against the numbers two teams from Division 1 Södra and Division 1 Norra to decide who would play in Superettan 2014.

-2012-champions Östers IF and runner-up IF Brommapojkarna were promoted to the Allsvenskan at the end of the 2012 season.
+2012-champions Östers IF and runner-up IF Brommapojkarna were promoted to Allsvenskan at the end of the 2012 season.
 They were replaced by Örebro SK and GAIS, furthermore third placed Halmstads BK replaced GIF Sundsvall as an Allsvenskan team after winning the deciding play-offs.
 Trelleborgs FF and Umeå FC were relegated at the end of the 2012 season after finishing in the bottom two places of the table.
 They were replaced by Division 1 Norra champions Östersunds FK and Division 1 Södra champions Örgryte IS.